AdaCore/training_material/courses/rust_essentials/080_pattern_matching/03_destructuring_structs.rst

 - The pattern mirrors the struct's shape to extract values

 - **Order Independence**
-  - Matches by field name, not position
+  - Struct fields are matched by name, not position

 - **Implicit Matching**
   - Patterns work anywhere a variable is introduced